 The law does not allow you 24 hours to report.
 The law states that you should report an accident as soon as practicable.
 You are unlikely to be prosecuted if you go home to pick up your documents before going to the police station, however you must not wait longer than 24 hours to report an accident.

 You shouldn’t leave the scene unless you have found the owner of the other vehicle/property

 Whilst the law does not require you to go and seek out the owner of a parked car, if they are nearby exchanging details will make the process after an accident significantly easier.
 If you are not able to exchange details because they cannot be found, you do not have to wait at the scene but you must report the incident to the police.

 If you find yourself issued with a notice of an accident that you don’t believe you were involved in, take expert advice immediately.
 We can help and advise you on gathering evidence and dealing with the police – ensure that you have been given advice from an expert before you are called to interview with the police.

-For further information on Failing to Stop at the scene of an accident contact our Motoring, Crime and Regulatory Team on 01279 755777 or contact Dan Hart, Solicitor Advocate in our Motoring, Crime and Regulatory Team.
+For further information on Failing to Stop at the scene of an accident, please contact our Motoring Team on 01279 755777 or get in touch with Pete Dodd, Partner in our Motoring Team.